 - TEXSAR Update (Austin)

-In the case of the first newsletter example, I was also able to convert the original template into three tandem documents: 1) a two-fold brochure for general information and solicitation purposes; 2) a two-page special project overview for a separate mailing; and 3) a pledge card.
+In the case of the first newsletter example, I was also able to convert the original template into three tandem documents: 1) a matching two-fold brochure for general information and solicitation; 2) a two-page special project overview for a separate mailing; and 3) a matching pledge card.
 By using the same template, the color schemes, fonts, and general layouts remained the same.
 This ultimately created an attractive package of campaign documentation for the nonprofit.

 Whatever you do, always remember that regular, professional communications with your constituents make a tremendous difference to the long term success of your work.
 I have found more than most things, being kept on the “inside track” in written form – printed and via email – binds supporters to your organization.
 And that is exactly what is required to raise charitable donations large and small.

 - I write my own newsletters, case statements and grant proposals, simultaneously while developing the graphic “identity” of each.
 But that comes from years of experience and two university degrees!
 If you need assistance with writing specifically, there are several experts who can help you produce better copy for nonprofit fundraising purposes.
 One is Tom Ahern.
 Tom is especially adept at nonprofit newsletter writing.

 - Kivi Leroux Miller has written a helpful article, “Give Your Newsletters a Reason to Live” (September, 2012).
 “Newsletters can consume huge amounts of time and money, and if you don’t know why you are producing the thing — really know why — then you are probably throwing that time and money into a bottomless pit.”